 - 1 hour before closing time

 - between April and October the car parking tickets from the machines behind the museum and the gravel car park to the side of the museum are two-part.
-Give the voucher part to Reception upon entry and they will redeem £2.50 of your car parking charges
+Give the voucher part to Reception upon entry and they will redeem £2.50 of your car parking charges (charges do not apply November to March)

 - wheelchair useage by visitors is possible throughout the museum